 La Hacienda‘s restaurant banner designs’ use of green, red and especially yellow really drives their point across.
 Another thing I like is the typography of the text here.
 It really conveys that Latin atmosphere and I absolutely love it.
 The use of Spanish terms doesn’t hurt, either.
 It only piques my interest further.

 Hey, now this is pretty spicy for a restaurant banner design.
 The first thing that captures my attention is the well-done chicken in the middle of the banner.
 It does its job well at turning heads.
 Next is the “Hot Weekend Offer” caption.
+Of all restaurant promotion ideas, showcasing the food is an obvious trick that tends to work.

 What I like about how eye-grabbing it tends to be is the way how it creates a sense of urgency.
 Plus, the flame pattern is pretty cool to look at.